silviapfeiffer/external-videos/readme.txt

 7. screenshot-7.png : a video page as automatically created by the plugin

 == Changelog ==

+= 0.25 =
+* Updated to YouTube API v3
+* Fixed some breakage in external video embedding

 = 0.24 =
 * Created setting to remove/keep posts when removed on remote site as per patch by Dan Baritchi